Who Died and Left You In Charge?

-Although I write on several monetized writing sites, I have opted not to participate in such programs.
+You see, although I write on several monetized blog sites, I have opted not to participate in such programs.
 I write solely for the joy of expression.

 Besides, I am too old and tired to scale anyone’s paywall.
 Grandma’s got bad knees.

-So, since I’m not looking to make money, I can round-file much of the advice written for new writers, as most of it doesn’t apply to me.
-Although I must admit — much of it scares me.
+So, since I’m not looking to make any money, I round-file much of the ‘advice’ supposedly written for new writers, because most of it doesn’t apply to me.
+Although — I must admit — much of it scares me.

 Let me explain.

 I was eager to learn everything I could when I started writing online.
-And, for the first few days, I sat there like a pleb, transfixed and doe-eyed, devouring the plethora of so-called advice articles written by revered ‘seasoned’ writers.
+For the first few days, I sat there like a pleb, transfixed and doe-eyed, devouring the plethora of so-called articles put out there by revered ‘seasoned’ writers.